Drawing Materials: Handy Tools for Sketching

 “Pink Pearl” Eraser (3)

 These are the fairly abrasive pink rubber based erasers with the chiseled ends used for decades in schoolrooms everywhere.
 The main ingredients are the same as those for the kneaded eraser with variations in ingredients and formulation.
 The firmness allows you to use the edges to erase single lines and cut highlights into toned areas.
-Most yellow barreled pencils incorporate a form of this eraser on the ferulled end.
+Most yellow-barrelled pencils incorporate a form of this eraser on the ferruled end.
 Leaves a moderate amount of fairly tenacious pink debris and sometimes colors the paper.

 White Vinyl Erasers (4)